A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning: Conclusion

 \section{Conclusion}

 We investigate generalization capabilities of DL models in the AVR domain.
 To accelerate research in this area, we propose two RPM benchmarks.
-Attributeless-I-RAVEN introduces four generalization regimes of variable complexity that assess model's capability to solve matrices with rules applied to novel attributes.
+A-I-RAVEN introduces $10$ generalization regimes of variable complexity that assess model's capability to solve matrices with rules applied to novel attributes at various levels of complexity (primary and extended regimes).
+Contrary to the existing PGM dataset, A-I-RAVEN features compositionality, offers a variety of figure configurations, and above all does not require substantial computational resources.
 I-RAVEN-Mesh overlays line-based patterns on top of the RPM, facilitating TL studies.
-Experiments on nine strong literature AVR models reveal their limitations in terms of generalization.
-To elevate state-of-the-art, we introduce PoNG, a novel AVR model capitalizing on parallel design, weight sharing, and normalization.
-PoNG outcompetes all baselines on the presented challenges and achieves significant improvement over SOTA reference models on PGM.
+Experiments on $13$ strong literature AVR models reveal their limitations in terms of generalization.
+We believe that the introduced datasets complement existing RPM benchmarks and will foster progress in the AVR area.

+\paragraph{Limitations and future work.} In this work we study generalization and knowledge transfer in contemporary AVR models employing RPM datasets.
+While RPMs are by far the most popular AVR tasks, the AVR domain also includes other types of problems not covered in the paper~\cite{malkinski2022review}.
+The Machine Number Sense dataset presents visual arithmetic problems~\cite{zhang2020machine}, VAEC defines an extrapolation challenge~\cite{webb2020learning}, while ARC proposes a set of diverse tasks in a few-shot learning setting~\cite{chollet2019measure}.
+Similar studies could be performed on problems other than RPMs to test the performance and knowledge transfer abilities of AVR models in other problem settings.